5l1v3r1/Forensic_Emule_Analyzer/Binaries/ReadMe.txt

-Unpack the files to a folder of your choice an execute Forensic_Emule_Analyzer.exe
+Save the files to a folder of your choice an execute Forensic_Emule_Analyzer.exe